fabrizio-pasti/esqlj-elastic-jdbc/README.md

 In the future there will no longer be possible query system indices.

-Boolean fields in where clause: use constants `true` and `false` to express conditions on boolean typed columns.
-For example:
+Elastic boolean fields are typed BOOLEAN on resultset.
+Use constants `true` and `false` to express conditions on these fields.
+Example:
 ``` SELECT * from \"esqlj-test-static-010\" WHERE booleanField=true ```

 ## DBeaver